 Camp Contact Information:

 - Please use the contact information below to let us know about camper absences or schedule changes.
 EMAIL is the best way to reach us with urgent concerns during the camp week.
 Also, please feel free to send any questions or comments our way.
 As always, we appreciate your feedback and suggestions for improving our programs.
 If you need to contact someone at The ArtsCenter right away, please call the box office at (919) 929-2787 and ask to speak with ArtsCamp staff.
 If you anticipate you will be late to pick up your child, please leave a message for ArtsCamp staff with The ArtsCenter Box Office.
 Please note that a late fee of $1 per minute is applied if your child is picked up later than 6pm.
 The late fee can be made by cash, check or card at the Camp Desk.

 ArtsCamp Counselor Program

 The Junior Counselor Program is open to rising 7th and 8th grade students who have attended ArtsCamp in past years and are interested in becoming an ArtsCamp counselor when they enter high school.
 Junior Counselors work with our Little Campers program (rising grades K-2), shadowing experienced high school counselors to assist professional teaching artists in leading visual and performing arts camps.
 Service-learning hours are granted for hours worked: Junior counselors volunteer approximately 28 hours a week at the ArtsCenter.
-Junior Counselors are not permitted to volunteer with Ready for K program at FPG.
+Junior Counselors are not permitted to volunteer with the Ready for K program.